Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 ### Point 3 - ABOUT THEM
 Now here is the place where you can show value.
 What do you know about the company?
 How would you be an asset specifically?

-BAD EXAMPLE:  I know I would be a valuable asset to your team.
-GOOD EXAMPLE:  I know that your company works in Ruby and React and with my knowledge and my recent projects, I believe I would easily be able to acclimate to your projects and team.
+BAD EXAMPLE:  I know I would be a valuable asset to your team GOOD EXAMPLE:  I know that your company works in Ruby and React and with my knowledge and my recent projects, I believe I would easily be able to acclimate to your projects and team.

 ### FINAL - APPRECIATION/THANK YOU